acherm/acherm.github.io/_posts/2026-02-24-TeXChessEngine.md

 **Register collision is the TeX equivalent of variable shadowing bugs.** Since everything is global, a macro that uses `\count190` as a loop counter will silently corrupt any outer macro also using `\count190`.
 The engine reserves specific register ranges for specific purposes: 200-263 for the board, 188-194 for scratch math, 10000+ for the search state stack.

-## Playing Against TexCCChess
+## Playing Against TeXCCChess

 The source code, instructions, and all tooling are available on GitHub: [**acherm/agentic-chessengine-latex-TeXCCChess**](https://github.com/acherm/agentic-chessengine-latex-TeXCCChess).
 You can play interactively by editing a `.tex` file and recompiling with `pdflatex` (works locally and on [Overleaf](https://www.overleaf.com/docs?snip_uri=https%3A%2F%2Fgithub.com%2Facherm%2Fagentic-chessengine-latex-TeXCCChess%2Freleases%2Fdownload%2Fv1.0%2FTeXCCChess.zip&engine=pdflatex&main_document=chess-game.tex)), or run automated Elo tournaments against Stockfish via the UCI wrapper.
 The README covers everything: setup, interactive play, UCI mode, and tournament scripts.

-Here is a demo of an interactive game against TexCCChess in Overleaf (note: depth > 0 may take too much time for Overleaf's limits, so the engine is set to depth default=0 for this demo):
+Here is a demo of an interactive game against TeXCCChess in Overleaf (note: depth > 0 may take too much time for Overleaf's limits, so the engine is set to depth default=0 for this demo):

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ngHMozcyfeY" frameborder="0" allowfullscreen></iframe>

-And here is a demo of an interactive game against TexCCChess in local (here the engine is set to depth=3 negamax + quiescence):
+And here is a demo of an interactive game against TeXCCChess in local (here the engine is set to depth=3 negamax + quiescence):

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Tg4r_bu0ANY" frameborder="0" allowfullscreen></iframe>